SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 namespace sap.codejam;
 ```

-The namespace allows for a better identification and provides uniqueness to the entities within that namespace.
+The namespace allows for better identification and provides uniqueness to the entities within that namespace.
 It also will cause the database table to be named `SAP_CODEJAM_<Entity Name>` in example `SAP_CODEJAM_DOCUMENTCHUNK`.

 👉 Right below, add the following line of code: